 Archery is also a social sport.
 By going out for competition, friendly games or the club you are in will also get you a lot of new friends.
 There are archers in all ages and you can simply hang out with them.
 This will help you develop your social skills.

 Also, talking and socializing to other archers will help you learn a lot of new things, not just about archery but also about life.

 Setting a goal can be connected to archery.
 Archery is a sport that normally lets you set yourself a goal to achieve since you are well-motivated and determined.
 It offers a great goal-setting environment.

 The goal you set in archery is simply your target.
 This can also relate to how you work for the short and long term goals you set in your life and how you deal with it in achieving them.

 Archery clearly is an excellent sport because of the benefits that it can give in a person’s physical and mental development.
 Skills on how to play archery are not very much needed when you start playing.
+All you need are the proper bow, arrow, gears (ArcheryEdge has some good suggestions) and a whole lot of determination to learn.
 You would eventually become a good archer when you continue to practice it and make it your passion.